django-cms/django-cms/docs/introduction/01-install.rst

 - `django-treebeard <http://django-treebeard.readthedocs.io>`_ is used to manage django CMS's page tree structures.

-django CMS als installs `django CMS admin style
+django CMS also installs `django CMS admin style
 <https://github.com/django-cms/djangocms-admin-style>`_.
 This provides some styling that
 helps make django CMS administration components easier to work with.
 Technically it's an optional component and does not need to be enabled in your project, but it's strongly